tangbc/vue-virtual-scroll-list/README.md

 ## vue-virtual-scroll-list

-> A vue (2.x) component that supports big data and infinite loading by using virtual scroll list.
+> If you are looking for a vue component which support big data list and high scroll performance, you are in the right place.

 * Tiny and very very easy to use.